 We will not use or disclose your health information for any purpose other than those identified in the previous sections without your specific, written Authorization.
 If you give us Authorization to use or disclose health information about you, you may revoke that Authorization, in writing, at any time.
 If you revoke your Authorization, we will no longer use or disclose information about you for the reasons covered by your written Authorization, but we cannot take back any uses or disclosures already made with your permission.

 In the following cases we never share your information unless you give us written permission:

 - Most sharing of psychotherapy notes

 What are your Rights regarding your Health Information?

 You have the following rights regarding health information we maintain about you:

-To request confidential communications, you must submit the request in writing to the Privacy Officer.
-We will not ask you the reason for your request.
+- To request confidential communications, you must submit the request in writing to the office where you receive services.
+We will not ask you the reasons for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to Restrict Release of Information For Certain Services You have the right to restrict the disclosure of information regarding services for which you have paid in full or on an out of pocket basis.
 This information can then only be released upon your written authorization.

-Right to a Paper Copy of This Notice You have the right to a paper copy of this notice.
-You may ask us to give you a copy of this notice at any time.
-Even if you have agreed to receive it electronically, you are still entitled to a paper copy.
-To obtain such a copy, contact the Privacy Officer.
+Right to a Paper Copy of This Notice You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
+We will provide you with a paper copy promptly.

 If you believe your privacy rights have been violated, you may file a complaint.
 You will not be penalized for filing a complaint.
 You may file a complaint with: